Music theory is the foundation of music, and it can help you improve your playing, songwriting, and overall understanding of music.

 If you don’t apply music theory to your instrument it simply becomes head knowledge.
 It’s important to personalize new material by coming up with your own ideas of a particular concept so that it sticks.

-For example, if you working on learning scales you can try to change the order of notes in a scale or explore playing them over different rhythms.
-Or you can try writing a melody with a particular scale that you are learning.
-Maybe try playing that same melody in a different key.
+For example, if you working on learning scales you can try to change the order of notes in a scale (see how to practice scales lesson) or explore playing them over different rhythms.
+Another example is to try writing a melody with a particular scale that you are learning or try playing a melody you know in a different key.

 If you working on learning chords, try coming up with a series of chords that might sound good over a melody that you came up with.
 You can also think about different chord variations you can use to make the harmony sound more interesting.

-If you challenge yourself this way, it will push you to come up with new ways of applying the material that you are learning.
+The key is to challenge yourself to come up with ways of applying the material that you’re learning.

 Practice ear training